-“England provided the time, America provided the money, and Russia provided the blood.“ — Joseph Stalin
+“England provided the time, America provided the money, and Russia provided the blood.“ — Joseph Stalin?

-In Europe, Germany held most of the continent and North Africa and were knocking on the door of Moscow and Leningrad in the Soviet Union.
+In Europe, Germany held most of the continent and North Africa and was knocking on the door of Moscow and Leningrad in the Soviet Union.
 In North Africa, Germany threatened the British-held Suez Canal, Europe’s gateway to Persian Gulf oil.
 As of early 1942, neither Imperial Japan nor Nazi-led German forces had ever been defeated on the battlefield.
 The Japanese Navy hadn’t lost a major battle since the country modernized in the mid-19th century and they now controlled the entire western Pacific.
 They gambled they could secure most of Asia before the U.S. got back up on its feet after Pearl Harbor and were right.
 It was months before the U.S. mobilized its forces and got troops into the Pacific.
 Animated Map

 In Asia, American forces couldn’t get at the home island of Japan directly.
 Planes couldn’t carry enough fuel to make round-trip bombing missions over Japan from any American or British-held points, whether in western China, Hawaii, or Alaska.
 Their first two objectives were to secure the Burma Road— a makeshift supply route Chinese and Burmese built with hand-held tools (above) to connect them to British-held Burma — and defend the connection across the southern Pacific between the U.S. mainland, Hawaii, and Australia.
 Take a moment to familiarize yourself with the basics of this map marking spots we’ll be discussing in this chapter and the next.

 Pacific War Strategy

 Aside from the Doolittle Raids, America employed a peripheral strategy in the Pacific, painstakingly nibbling away at Japan’s vast empire from the perimeter in.
 It fell to Fleet Admiral Chester Nimitz‘ Navy and Marines (naval infantry) to gradually retake tiny islands in the Pacific, including the Marshall, Gilbert, Caroline, and Mariana chains, until they worked their way back to within striking range of Japan.
 Island-hopping cleared shipping lanes for destroyers, cruisers, and aircraft carriers, which were even more valuable than islands as mobile runways.
-Moreover, they needed to clear Japanese forces from the oil and rubber-rich areas in the outer part of their conquered territory to diffuse their war machine.
+Moreover, they needed to clear Japanese forces from the oil and rubber-rich areas in the outer part of their conquered territory to undermine their war machine.
 Military brass in Washington remained skeptical of aircraft carriers, though, because they were expensive, lumbering targets that didn’t have a strong track record until later in the war.
 While “flat-tops” were relatively new, the Naval War College had planned island-hopping as a prelude to an eventual blockade and invasion of Japan as far back as 1906.

 The U.S. coveted small islands mainly as spots to build runways on.
 Planes could then take off from the new airstrip to help soften up the next island.
 There, Marines landed on the beach while the Navy bombed the island from offshore.
 Early on, especially, friendly fire sometimes hit the Marines as they landed if the range wasn’t set just right on the Navy’s guns.
-Wearing hundreds of pounds of gear, seasick Marines ran up on the beach after the front of their Higgins boat dropped open into the maw of enemy fire, desperately trying to find cover before being shot to pieces.
+Wearing hundreds of pounds of gear, seasick Marines waded up on the beach after the front of their Higgins boat dropped open into the maw of enemy fire, desperately trying to find cover before being shot.
 Survivors worked their way through the jungle trying to root the Japanese out of their bunkers or nests.
-The pillbox bunkers had holes just large enough for the man inside to point his gun out, so Americans shot fire into the hole to burn the soldier to death.
-If he ran out in a banzai attack, they fought hand-to-hand with a bayonet, unless he could be gunned down first.
+The pillbox bunkers had holes just large enough for the man inside to point his gun out so Americans shot fire into the hole to burn the soldier to death.
+If he ran out in a banzai attack, they fought hand-to-hand with a bayonet unless he could be gunned down first.
 The Japanese rarely surrendered, partly because it went against their Bushido Code and partly because U.S. troops sometimes killed prisoners in retaliation for their own harsh treatment in Japanese POW camps.
 Lucky Japanese POWs were treated well on Angel Island in San Francisco Bay where the Americans’ top priority was to bug their cells.
 By listening in on conversations, Japanese-American intelligence officers gradually pieced together an idea of Japan’s naval command structure and which boats covered which parts of the Pacific.
 Guards kept their sources comfortable and well-fed.

-As they fought Japanese, Americans also fought humidity, snakes, jungle rot, and boredom.
+As they fought Japanese, Americans in the Pacific also fought humidity, snakes, jungle rot, and boredom.
 Snipers climbing trees in the Solomon Islands feared ant nests more than the Japanese.
 After securing the island, their next objective was to chop down palm trees and build an airstrip as quickly as possible, even though not all the Japanese were usually gone by then and the construction battalions (Seabees or CB’s) were subject to sniper fire.
 The Seabees were the Navy’s version of the Army Corps of Engineers.
-It’s easy to overlook engineers’ role in warfare, but crews had to build all the bases, roads, installation points, and airports that made the Pacific campaign possible.
+It’s easy to overlook engineers’ role in warfare, but crews had to build all the bases, hospitals, roads, piers, tanks, installation points, and airports that made the Pacific campaign possible.
 Railroad crews, likewise, allowed Allied forces to move around Europe after retreating armies destroyed existing tracks.
 In the Pacific, the U.S. could ship and store blood, medicine, and food because of the mobile and stationary refrigeration units pioneered by Frederick Jones in the 1930s.
 Working amidst snipers and the stench of rotting bodies, Seabees developed prefabricated techniques for quick construction that carried over into the post-war suburban housing boom.
 The islands they built much of this infrastructure on — mostly tiny specks on a map no Americans had heard of prior to 1942 — came at a high cost.

 U.S. Intelligence was key throughout the Pacific War.
 They used Japanese-Americans to help break Japanese codes while passing their own sensitive information among Navajo Indian Code Talkers.
 Navajo was an unwritten and difficult language, as testified by 19th-century missionaries.
 For even better security, bilingual Indians developed a code within Navajo.
 They had to execute the code quickly, often under fire.
 Code Talkers also included Lakota, Meskwaki, and Comanche Indians, along with Basques.
-The U.S. used Cherokee and Choctaw to the same effect in Germany during WWI and continued using Navajo until midway through the Vietnam War, when they were replaced by computers.
+The U.S. used Cherokee and Choctaw to the same effect on the Western Front during WWI and continued using Navajo until midway through the Vietnam War, when they were replaced by computers.
 Hitler knew about the World War I Code Talkers so he sent a team of thirty anthropologists to the U.S. before World War II to learn Indian languages, but they found them too hard.

 The U.S. broke some Japanese codes.
-They learned that Commander Isoroku Yamamoto, head of the Imperial Fleet, was going to be near Guadalcanal, a remote area in the Solomon Islands near New Guinea, where the U.S. had engaged the Japanese in the first major campaign of the war in August 1942.
+They learned that Commander Isoroku Yamamoto, head of the Imperial Fleet, was going to be near Guadalcanal, a remote area in the Solomon Islands near New Guinea, where the U.S. had engaged the Japanese in the war’s first major campaign in August 1942.
 FDR ordered Yamamoto’s assassination there in April 1943.
 Like Osama bin Laden in 2011, the hit on Pearl Harbor’s architect (Yamamoto) boosted American morale.
-Unlike Osama bin Laden, in this case, the U.S. killed a man who liked America and who had opposed war against the U.S.
+Unlike Osama bin Laden, in this case, the U.S. killed a man who liked America and who had initially opposed war against the U.S.

 The Japanese established a foothold on the northern coast of New Guinea and threatened to take over Australia.
 Americans, British, New Zealanders, and Australians fought the Japanese to a year-long muddled victory at Guadalcanal that won them a key airstrip, Henderson Field, and helped save Australia from a Japanese invasion.
 The Australians’ defense of the Kokoda Trail over New Guinea’s Owen Stanley Range and their stand at Port Moresby were important early victories in the Pacific War for the Allies.
 The first carrier battles in history occurred in surrounding waters in the Battles of the Coral Sea, Eastern Solomons, and Santa Cruz Islands.
 These were the first naval engagements where the main ships were often outside each others’ sight and never bothered fighting or firing on each other because their main concern was planes.

-Guadalcanal and the big naval engagements offshore stemmed the tide of Japanese Expansion in the South Pacific in 1942.
+Guadalcanal and the big naval engagements offshore stemmed the tide of Japanese expansion in the South Pacific in 1942.
 In the Battle of the Coral Sea, the U.S. Navy inflicted enough damage on Japan’s fleet to limit their capacity the next month in another battle at Midway Island northwest of Hawaii.
 The naval battles in the southwest Pacific under Bull Halsey were battles of attrition, with America losing or damaging many of its carriers, but victory at Midway Island in June 1942 set the stage for the U.S. to start shrinking Japan’s empire.
 By mid-1943, the Allies had secured the connection between America and Australia.